charvijain12/EcoTracker/README.md

-# EmissioNavi 🌍
+# EcoTracker 🌍

-EmissioNavi is a project aimed at tracking and analyzing emissions data for environmental monitoring and management.
+EcoTracker is a project aimed at tracking and analyzing emissions data for environmental monitoring and management.

 ## Features 🚀